-Sampling of the Brockman River was undertaken in 2010 on the 26th August and 7th October.
+Sampling of the Brockman River was undertaken in 2012 on 526th August and 22nd October.
 The collection of the samples followed strict protocols to prevent contamination and ensure consistency in results.
 An outline of the sampling collection technique is included in the sampling and analysis plan for the Brockman River catchment (see appendix E).